Think before you speak to children please

 And third, they will equate a girl friend with status symbol.

 At this point, my thoughts go back to sometime in 2012, when one of our NRI relatives had proudly claimed that her son (a four-year-old boy then) had many girl friends in school.
 “He only talks to girls,” she told me, with a mischievous glint in her eyes.
 I had dismissed this as a ‘foreign’ phenomenon.
 I am sad that this has come to my country too.
-Globalization.
+Globalisation.